NethermindEth/Paprika/README.md

 # :hot_pepper: Paprika

 Paprika provides a custom implementation of the Patricia tree used in Ethereum.
-It's inspired mostly by [LMDB](https://github.com/LMDB/lmdb).
 It aims at delivering the following:

 1. no external KV storage
 1. no managed memory overhead - Paprika uses almost no managed memory as only `Span<byte>`, stackallocated variables and uses no managed representation of the tree
 1. atomic commit
 1. the history of N-th last versions of the db

-**No external KV storage** means that Paprika is selfsufficient in regards to writing and reading data from disk and requires no third party dbs like Rocks or others.
+**No external KV storage** means that Paprika is self-sufficient in regards to writing and reading data from disk and requires no third-party databases like `RocksDB` or others.

 **No managed memory overhead** means that Paprika uses almost no managed memory.
-Only `Span<byte>`, stackallocated variables are used.
+Only `Span<byte>` and stackallocated variables are used.
 There's no representation of the tree stored in the managed memory.
 Also, it uses `[module: SkipLocalsInit]` to not clean any memory before accessing it.

 **Atomic commit** means atomic in the meaning of ACID.
-If there's a failure during the commit the db shall not be corrupted and shall represent the previous state.
+If there's a failure during the commit the database shall not be corrupted and shall represent the previous state.

-**History** is preserved using additional metadata pages, that keep the root and the pages that were marked as abandoned .
+**History** is preserved using additional metadata pages, that keep the root and the pages that were marked as abandoned.

 ## Design

-Some design principles of Paprika:

-1. `memory mapped files` used to store and read data
-1. 4kb `page` based addressing and memory management
-1. `copy on write`, so no dirty write on previous data
-1. a single tx writer
-1. use `NibblePath` without decoding it to bytes, which allows easy slicing and fast comparisons.
-It's also compact
-1. use alloc free RLP/Keccak computations
+Visit [docs](/docs) for further information.

 ## Benchmarks

-After the redesign to be page oriented, the benchmarks use bigger numbers
+After the redesign to be page-oriented, the benchmarks use bigger numbers

-1. [160 millions of pairs](#160-millions-of-pairs), written in a single transaction, which shall simulate the initial population/sync
+1. [160 million pairs](#160-millions-of-pairs), written in a single transaction, which shall simulate the initial population/sync

-In each case the key is 32 bytes long.
+In each case, the key is 32 bytes long.
 The value is 32 bytes long as well.

 ### General considerations

 #### Memory Profiling

-Almost no managed memory used
+Almost no managed memory is used

 ![image](https://user-images.githubusercontent.com/519707/204166299-81c05582-7e0d-4401-b2cf-91a3c1b7153b.png)

-### 160 millions of pairs
+### 160 million pairs

 Writing 160 million 32bytes -> 32bytes mappings